All Products

 • The Sandboxed-Container runtime is not supported.

-• The implementation of network policies is different that of the default Terway mode.
+• The implementation logic of network policies (NetworkPolicy) is different from that of the original Terway.

 • The CIDR selector has a lower priority than the pod selector.
-If the CIDR selector includes the pod CIDR block, you need to add another pod selector.
+If the CIDR selector includes the pod CIDR block, you must add another pod selector.

 • The except keyword of the CIDR selector is not fully supported.
 We recommend that you do not use the except keyword.